-In the second week of October 1949, on the 10th, K.M.
+On 10th October 1949, K.M.
 Munshi, member of the Drafting Committee, moved Draft Article 283-A in the Constituent Assembly for its approval.
-The Article provided for members of the civil service of the Crown who held positions in British India to continue working under the Government of independent India under conditions (pay, leave, benefits, protections) of service that they enjoyed in the previous government.
-The Draft Article operationalizes Section 10 of the Indian Independence Act 1947 and is one of the terms on which power was transferred from the British to Indians.
+The Article provided for members of the civil service of the Crown who held positions in the British Indian government to continue working under the Government of Independent India under conditions (pay, leave, benefits, protections) of service that they enjoyed in the previous government.
+The Draft Article operationalizes Section 10 of the Indian Independence Act 1947 and is one of the terms on which power was transferred from the British.

 The majority of the members of the Constituent Assembly who took part in the debate around Draft Article 238-A were opposed to the provision.
 Mahavir Tyagi wanted no such commitment to be made as he saw the Draft Article to be a potential liability that would put constraints on future parliaments to regulate the civil services.
 R.K.
 Sidhva and M.A.
 Ayyangar preferred this provision to be introduced as an Act of parliament rather than a constitutional provision – thereby allowing future parliaments greater flexibility.
 Rohini Kumar and Dr P.S.
 Deshmukh reminded the Constituent Assembly about India’s weak financial position which may require the civil service to voluntarily or otherwise take a pay cut - a measure that Draft Article 238-A will not allow.
 Shibban Lal Saxena opposed the Draft Article as he believed that civil servants who were part of the British Administration would be treated differently from civil servants recruited after 15 August 1947.Most members who opposed the provision questioned the loyalty of the civil service – who they believed played a critical role in the propagation and maintenance of British rule in India.